makerpass/node-makerpass/README.md

 - `MP.group(nameId, myAccessToken)` - Get information for a group. **Note:** A name id is a string.
 For example: `mks-24`

+- `MP.memberships(nameId, myAccessToken)` - Get all memberships for a group.
+See note above about name ids

 ### Manual URLs

 If you find a MakerPass API URL that is not supported by this lib, no need to wait; you can make requests manually: